thomasmatlock/portal-threejs/README.md

 -   Latest enforcement run flagged LOC and complexity violations in UI, models, and orchestrators.
 -   Top files for refactoring are listed in the [CHANGELOG.md](CHANGELOG.md).
--   See `test/principles_enforcement.md` for enforcement process and architectural rationale.
+-   See `test/enforce-brevity.md` and `test/enforce-simplicity.md` for enforcement process and architectural rationale.
+-   See CHANGELOG for details on the enforcement documentation split.

 ---